 This is a phrase shared amongst motivated entrepreneurs and holds especially true in creating websites.
 A website’s design is only as useful as how many users can figure out how to use it.

-Developing for simplicity greatly drops the chances for confusion amongst your site visitors.
+Developing for simplicity greatly drops the chances of confusion among your site visitors.
 The modern web is full of Internet users with very little or no patience to wait around.
 They expect to fly through your site to find or do whatever it is they want.

 Allow Room to Scale

-Websites which allow for fluid layouts are the most brilliant when speaking in terms of scalability.
-By “fluid” I mean defining a containing wrapper to hold a certain percentage of the page’s total space, regardless of monitor resolution.
+Websites that allow for fluid layouts are the most brilliant when speaking in terms of scalability.
+By “fluid,” I mean defining a containing wrapper to hold a certain percentage of the page’s total space, regardless of monitor resolution.

 This layout style works best without loads of graphics and fancy page techniques.
 You shouldn’t expect to create a blank white page with static text, either.
-But working to expand on the user experience means leaving white space for the site to breathe and expand comfortably.
+But working on expanding on the user experience means leaving white space for the site to breathe and expand comfortably.

 There are plenty of resources online to read and further study up on different units of digital measurement.
-Pixels are of course the most commonly known amongst designers, but a pixel-perfect layout only renders well in situations which are tailored to those exact measurements.
+Pixels are, of course, the most commonly known amongst designers, but a pixel-perfect layout only renders well in situations that are tailored to those exact measurements.

 Not Everything Will Trace Perfection

-Unless you are willing to spend many sleepless nights up coding and testing for bugs week after week it’s highly unlikely you’ll develop the perfect website layout.
-Designers must adapt to changing trends and although the current web holds standards compliance in high regard, it’s not everything.
+Unless you are willing to spend many sleepless nights coding and testing for bugs week after week, it’s highly unlikely you’ll develop the perfect website layout.
+Designers must adapt to changing trends, and although the current web holds standards compliance in high regard, it’s not everything.

 The best way to build user-sensitive layouts is to play with tests and functions.
 Check out some ideas for other websites which scale naturally.
-CSS and HTML code is all frontend and all websites display this directly.
+CSS and HTML code are all frontend, and all websites display this directly.
 Use this to your advantage to figure out what pieces will fit well into your layout puzzle.